Sandy Hill Arts: A Thriving Creative Hub in the Heart of Dorset

 When Tony Viney moved to Dorset from London, where he ran his own publishing agency for 15 years, he became the catalyst for a new creative community.

 In 2008, Tony saved a historic milk bottling site from redevelopment, and created a new creative and community space where local artists and the wider community could flourish.
-Tony re-purposed the existing buildings into artist studios, an exhibition space, and workshops for artists, and provided.
+Tony re-purposed the existing buildings into artist studios, an exhibition space, and workshops for artists, and then Tony and his family founded the charity Sandy Hill Arts in 2021, for the benefit of the local community.

-Sandy Hill Arts now boasts its well-known Boilerhouse Gallery, artist studios that attract creatives working in a range of disciplines, workshop spaces, and, most recently, a large marquee for a new grassroots music programme.
+Sandy Hill Arts now boasts the well-known Boilerhouse Gallery, artist studios that attract creatives working in a range of disciplines, workshop spaces, and, most recently, a large marquee for events

 New Spaces and New Opportunities

 Sandy Hill Arts has also repurposed existing buildings to accommodate more activities.
-Their old residential cottage has been transformed into a classroom and three additional studios, and ‘Room 14’—a former chicken shed—is now a flexible indoor performance and exhibition space.
+Their old residential cottage has been transformed into a classroom and three additional studios, and ‘Room 14’— part of a former chicken shed—is now a flexible indoor performance and exhibition space.

-From intimate exhibitions to big music performances by artists like Skylla/Ruth Goller & Pete Wareham, Sandy Hill Arts has become a significant venue for the county.
+From intimate exhibitions to big music performances from brilliant artists such as Skylla/Ruth Goller, Alice Zawadski, and Fran and Flora, Sandy Hill Arts has become a significant venue for the county.
 A standout moment came when actor and comedian Dylan Moran, inspired by the quirks and charm of the venue, agreed to perform at Sandy Hill Arts after a conversation with one of the team members.
+Another moment in 2024 was a talk with actor Sir Mark Rylance who held his audience captivated for two hours.

 Community, Creativity, and Sustainability